 To locate additional related journals (print or electronic), search or browse the Libraries of the USF System catalog.
 To specifically locate only electronic journals, select “E-Journals by Title.”
 Please note that this information changes often.

 Finding Books (USF Online Catalog):

-Searching the catalog by subject headings or keywords will identify e-books to read online, as well as the books on the shelves.
+Books on management are generally classified in HD28 – HD69 under the LC classification system.
+Finance books are generally found in HG1-9999; personnel management is classified in HF5549-5549.5; and some general business titles may be found in HF5001-6182.
+Searching the catalog will identify e-books to read online as well as books on the shelves.
 Reference books are on the first floor of the Poynter Library; books in the circulating collection (A-HN) are on the second floor; and HQ-Z is on the third floor.

 Selected Reference Books: (Poynter Library, first floor)

 The Blackwell encyclopedia of management (REF HD30.15 .B455 2005)

 A multi-volume encyclopedia by management topic, such as Accounting (vol. 1); Business Ethics (vol. 2); and Organizational Behavior (vol. 12), etc.

 Business rankings annual (REF HG4057.A156)